 - 1. Contact your Mobile Network Operator to obtain a PUK code. - 2.
-In ACEmanager, go to WAN/Cellular > General. - 3.
+In ACEmanager, go to WAN/Cellular > SIM Slot 1 or 2 Configuration. - 3.
 Click the SIM PIN button.

 When the PIN is blocked, an additional field (Enter SIM Unblock Key (PUK)) appears.